-There are several ponds and irrigation reservoirs on the farm as well as reed beds, which encourages a very diverse spread of different species.
+There are several ponds and irrigation reservoirs on the farm as well as reed beds which encourage a very diverse spread of species.
 Hedges, margins and some reeds are cut rotationally to give good cover during winter and for spring nesting sites, as well as leaving food sources when they are most needed in January and February.

-Black poplar, bittern, kingfisher, water rail, turtle dove, redshank, greenshank, common sandpiper, oystercatcher, barn owl, nightingale, skylark, linnet, corn bunting, reed bunting, bearded tit, lapwing, little egret, little grebe, sand martin, spotted flycatcher and yellow wagtail, water vole, otters and several species of deer.
+Black poplar, bittern, kingfisher, water rail, turtle dove, redshank, greenshank, common sandpiper, oystercatcher, barn owl, nightingale, skylark, linnet, Ceti’s warbler, reed bunting, bearded tit, lapwing, little egret, little grebe, sand martin, Peregrine, Hobby ,spotted flycatcher and yellow wagtail, water vole, otters and four species of deer.